RobLoach/docpad-plugin-webpack/README.md

 ## Configuration

-The default configuration for this plugin is the equivalant of adding the following [webpack config](http://webpack.github.io/docs/configuration.html) to your [DocPad configuration file](http://docpad.org/docs/config):
+The default configuration for this plugin is the equivalent of adding the following [webpack config](http://webpack.github.io/docs/configuration.html) to your [DocPad configuration file](http://docpad.org/docs/config):

 ``` coffeescript
 plugins: